-If 5-HT2AR agonism exerts its beneficial effects by enhancing neural and psychological 1 2 plasticity, then a possible synergy becomes apparent with psychotherapeutic techniques that 3 emphasize a flexible, accepting approach to one's emotions, memories, and circumstances, such 4 as mindfulness-based therapies and acceptance and commitment therapy (ACT) in particular ^{32,275,276,312-314}.
-Such psychotherapies may marry well with psychedelics due to their ability to 5 harness the enhanced plasticity triggered by the drugs' pharmacological action, as reviewed in 6 the previous sections.
-Nevertheless, we emphasize that complex psychiatric conditions such as 7 8 PTSD, major depressive disorder and addiction are invariably the result of intricate interactions between a patient's neurobiology, cognition, and environment, and are therefore best addressed 9 as such; hence our focus is on the potential for psychedelics to enhance and facilitate 10 psychotherapeutic processes, rather than being pure pharmacotherapeutic agents.
-11
+If 5-HT2AR agonism exerts its beneficial effects by enhancing neural and psychological plasticity, then a possible synergy becomes apparent with psychotherapeutic techniques that emphasize a flexible, accepting approach to one's emotions, memories and circumstances, such as mindfulness-based therapies and ACT in particular.^{32,279,280,315-317} Such psychotherapies may marry well with psychedelics due to their ability to harness the enhanced plasticity triggered by the drugs' pharmacological action, as reviewed in the previous sections.
+Nevertheless, we emphasize that complex psychiatric conditions such as PTSD, major depressive disorder and addiction are invariably the result of intricate interactions between a patient's neurobiology, cognition and environment, and are therefore best addressed as such; hence our focus is on the potential for psychedelics to enhance and facilitate psychotherapeutic processes, rather than being pure pharmacotherapeutic agents.

-H. Role of other neurotransmitter systems and receptors in plasticity
+Role of other neurotransmitter systems and receptors in plasticity

-It is important to emphasize that, although the 5-HT2AR system is involved in plasticity and flexibility at the anatomical, functional, and cognitive levels, it is by no means the only plasticity-related system.
-It is well known that glutamatergic signaling involving AMPA and NMDA receptors plays a key role in long-term potentiation and long-term depression of synapses 315 both in terms of enacting short-term changes in synaptic strength, and ensuring their long-term maintenance through regulation of gene expression 316.
-Indeed, evidence suggests that 5-HT2A agonism induces its pro-plasticity effects via its downstream effects on glutamatergic neurotransmission ^{157,317}.
-Other neuromodulators than serotonin also shape plasticity, with both convergent and divergent roles 318.
-Dopamine has been robustly associated with reward prediction errors, providing a mechanism to address the problem of 'credit assignment' 319: which connections should be changed, and how, to reduce the difference between expected and observed reward 320?
-Whereas dopamine (and to some extent noradrenaline) regulates plasticity after-the-fact in response to "unexpected uncertainty" 318, acetylcholine may facilitate plasticity proactively in the presence of "expected uncertainty", by controlling vigilance and selective attention, which are widely known to enhance learning 320.
-In addition, GABAergic inhibition has been shown to control the critical window of plasticity during development 321, and blocking GABAergic signaling can restore the plasticity of sensory cortex in adult animals 322.
-Since the
+It is important to emphasize that, although the 5-HT2AR system is involved in plasticity and flexibility at the anatomical, functional and cognitive levels, it is by no means the only plasticity-related system.
+It is well known that glutamatergic signalling involving AMPA and NMDA receptors plays a key role in long-term potentiation and long-term depression of synapses318 both in terms of enacting short-term changes in synaptic strength and ensuring their long-term maintenance through regulation of gene expression.319 Indeed, evidence suggests that 5-HT2A agonism induces its proplasticity effects via its downstream effects on glutamatergic neurotransmission.^{159,320} Other neuromodulators than serotonin also shape plasticity, with both convergent and divergent roles.321 Dopamine has been robustly associated with reward prediction errors, providing a mechanism to address the problem of 'credit assignment'322: which connections should be changed and how, to reduce the difference between expected and observed reward?323 Whereas dopamine (and to some extent noradrenaline) regulates plasticity after-the-fact in response to 'unexpected uncertainty',321 acetylcholine may facilitate plasticity proactively in the presence of 'expected uncertainty', by controlling vigilance and selective attention, which are widely known to enhance learning.323 In addition, GABAergic inhibition has been shown to control the critical window of plasticity during development,324 and blocking GABAergic signalling can restore the plasticity of sensory cortex in adult animals.325 Since the duration of the critical period is greater in humans than other primates,100 especially for prefrontal cortex and other evolutionarily expanded transmodal cortices,98 it is likely that GABAergic signalling also played a role in the evolution of human transmodal association cortices.
+Intriguingly, although the majority of 5-HT2AR-expressing cells are layer 5 pyramidal neurons, this receptor is also found on GABAergic interneurons in rodents, monkeys and humans,119 suggesting a noteworthy avenue for future research on their interactions for evolution and development.
+Thus, although our present account focuses on serotonin and 5-HT2AR specifically, it should be understood in the context of the brain's complex neuromodulatory landscape and the multiple influences on plasticity across spatial and temporal scales.

-- duration of the critical period is greater in humans than other primates 102, especially for PFC and other evolutionarily expanded transmodal cortices 100, it is likely that GABAergic signaling also played a role in the evolution of human transmodal association cortices.
-Intriguingly, although the majority of 5-HT2AR-expressing cells are layer 5 pyramidal neurons, this receptor is also found on GABAergic interneurons in rodents, monkeys, and humans 119, suggesting a noteworthy avenue for future research on their interactions for evolution and development.
-Thus, although our present account focuses on serotonin and the 5-HT2AR specifically, it should be understood in the context of the brain's complex neuromodulatory landscape and the multiple influences on plasticity across spatial and temporal scales. - 11 V. An integrative account of 5-HT2ARs in the development and adult function of human
+An integrative account of 5-HT2ARs in the development and adult function of human transmodal cortex